shamansir/rpd/docs/sections/api.md

 ### Contents

-When you want to provide user with some existing node network or to load and build it from file (for which there is `io` module), you may use Network Building API with these methods:
+When you want to let user work with some existing Node Network or to load and build it from file (for which there is `io` module), you may use Network Building API, including these methods:

 * [`Rpd`](#rpd)
     * [`Rpd.addPatch(name) → Patch`](#rpd-addpatch)